 On January 11, 1999, the Company purchased the assets of the IBC business from Sonoco Products Company ("Sonoco") for \$38,013,000 in cash.
 In addition, the Company paid \$234,000 in legal and professional fees related to the acquisition.
-Prior to the acquisition date, and subsequent to March 30, 1998, the Company marketed and sold IBCs under a distributorship agreement with Sonoco.
+Prior to the acquisition date, the Company marketed and sold IBCs under a distributorship agreement with Sonoco.